tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/快速入门_intl_en.md

 ### Initialization

 >!
->- We recommend you use a temporary key as instructed in [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048) to call the SDK for security purposes.
-When you apply for a temporary key, follow the [Notes on Principle of Least Privilege](https://intl.cloud.tencent.com/document/product/436/32972) to avoid leaking resources besides your buckets and objects.
+>- We recommend you use a sub-account key and environment variables to call the SDK for security purposes.
+When authorizing a sub-account, follow the [Notes on Principle of Least Privilege](https://intl.cloud.tencent.com/document/product/436/32972) to avoid leaking resources besides your buckets and objects.
 >- If you must use a permanent key, we recommend you follow the [Notes on Principle of Least Privilege](https://intl.cloud.tencent.com/document/product/436/32972) to limit the scope of permission on the permanent key.